 - The Building Director shall issue or refuse an application for a Development Permit within fifteen (15) days after the date such application was made, except as specifically provided for in this Ordinance.

 - A Development Permit shall be issued in at least triplicate.

 - One (1) copy shall be kept conspicuously on the premises.

 - No person shall perform building operations of any kind unless a Development Permit is being displayed as required by this Ordinance.

-- After the issuance of a Development Permit by the Building Official, no changes of any kind shall be made to the application, permit, plans, specifications, or other documents submitted with the application without the written consent or approval of the Building Official.
+- After the issuance of a Development Permit by the Building Director, no changes of any kind shall be made to the application, permit, plans, specifications, or other documents submitted with the application without the written consent or approval of the Building Official.

 - Types of Uses